How To Ace An Informational Interview

 But maybe this will help: As someone who's actually given a few informational interviews in my time, I can tell you the good ones are rewarding for both parties.
 While the interviewer got to find out the secret details of how my workplace ran and what kind of paths they might take in a field like mine, I got to see my job through fresh eyes.
 And talk about myself.

-"Most people’s favourite topics of conversation revolve around their own lives," career coach Elana Konstant tells Refinery29.
+"Most people’s favorite topics of conversation revolve around their own lives," career coach Elana Konstant tells Refinery29.
 (Ouch?)

 My point is, if you make a good impression and ask the right kinds of questions in an informational interview, it's going to be a win-win.